The Barnes Foundation to Present 30 Americans

 30 Americans at the Barnes is sponsored by Comcast NBCUniversal.

-Exploring complex questions of identity, equity, race, and politics, 30 Americans will take on new resonance within the context of Philadelphia—a racially diverse city steeped in history—and the artists’ voices and experiences will be amplified by those of the city’s residents.
-This exhibition is the first occasion many of these important works will be seen in Philadelphia, a poignant reminder that black artists have historically been excluded from museums and cultural institutions.
+Exploring complex questions of identity, equity, race, and politics, 30 Americans will take on new resonance within the context of Philadelphia.
+A racially diverse city steeped in history, Philadelphia is rich with creative culture and a variety of traditions deeply rooted in many of the same journeys explored in the exhibition.
+This presentation is the first occasion many of these important works will be seen in Philadelphia, a poignant reminder that black artists have historically been excluded from museums and cultural institutions.

 “30 Americans has been, without question, this century’s most impactful exhibition of work by contemporary artists of African descent,” says Gwendolyn DuBois Shaw.
 “More than simply an exhibition, it is a cultural phenomenon that has helped catapult the nascent careers of a number of the included artists, while also influencing and encouraging other artists and collectors across the country to pursue their individual visions.”